 Responsive Periodic Table with CSS Grid by Dudley Storey

 While probably not useful (in its current form) to the average designer, this grid is a prime example of the amount of detail that can be achieved with relatively little code.
 Again, this layout is pure CSS and less than 150 lines.

-Here’s a layout that is quite useful in real world situations.
-It’s also nice to see a Flexbox fallback solution as that may be part of the price we pay for using CSS Grid for some time.
+Here’s a layout that is quite useful in real-world situations.
+It’s also nice to see a Flexbox fallback solution as part of the price we pay for using CSS Grid for some time.

 Wim Crouwel is a Dutch graphic designer known for using grid-based layouts.
 It’s quite appropriate, then, to recreate one of his most famous works using a whole new type of grid.